Haruka Komiyama: Career

 On January 17, 2018, it was announced on AKB48's official blog that Komiyama was to perform in another AKB48 wrestling event, titled "Tofu Pro Wrestling The REAL 2018 QUEENDOM."
 The even is to take place on February 23, 2018, and Komiyama will fight as "Shark Komiyama" alongside SKE48's Jurina Matsui (Hollywood Jurina) against SKE48's Akari Suda (Octopus Suda) and NMB48's Miru Shiroma (Dotonbori Shiroma).

 During 2018's annual AKB48 Request Hour concert, Komiyama was announced for her fourth senbatsu in AKB48's 51st single, to be released on March 14, 2018.

 On April 17, 2018, Komiyama was a Shonichi member for the Makino Anna produced stage "Yabai yo!
 Tsuite Koren no Ka?!".
 Started Komiyama Team K "RESET" stage July 6th, 2018.

 Ranked 52nd in the 10th annual General Election, maintaining her position from last year.

 Komiyama participated in the stage play for the AKB48 drama "Majimuri Gakuen" as a guest on October 22.

 On January 14, 2019, Komiyama appeared for the annual coming of age ceremony with other AKB48 members who will, or have turned 20.
 She had turned 20 the previous year but was unable to participate due to the cut off date April 2nd.

 Participated in the stage play "Yama Inu" as a special guest February 27th 2019.

 Participated in the stage play "Jinginakitatakai ~ kanojo (on'na)-tachi no shitō-hen ~(仁義なき戦い～彼女(おんな)たちの死闘篇～)" as additional cast.

-Joined the LARME auditions in 2020 to become a LARME OFFICIAL GIRL with a one year contract for first place, she ranked 3rd place and will occasionally model for the magazine.
+Joined the LARME auditions in 2020 to become a LARME OFFICIAL GIRL with a one-year contract for first place, she ranked 3rd place and will occasionally model for the magazine.
 She also modeled for LARME's new adult style magazine PECHE in their first issue.
 She appears in the September issue and January 2021 issue of LARME, as well as the January 2021 issue of PECHE.

+On 30 August, 2024, she announced her graduation from AKB48 after over 11 years.
+She said that after her role as captain of Team K ended, she had more time to think about her future, and has decided to move on to her next path.
+Her graduation is scheduled for around February.